robinshredder/Final_project/Final_project/Sketches/remote-controller/README.md

 <h1> Remote controller </h1>
-With this remote controller one can control and change different backgrounds on different devices when connected to web sockets.
+With this remote controller one can control and change different backgrounds with keyboard commands on different devices when connected to web sockets.

 <b> Getting Started </b>
 1) Download the package, all files are needed to set up the web socket.